-At the Advent, traditional services are sung by congregation and choir during the first Sunday morning of the Advent season (December 2 this year), and on the Thursday evening before Christmas (December 20 this year, at 5:30 p.m.).
+At the Advent, traditional services are sung by congregation and choir during a Sunday morning early in the Advent season (December 8 this year), and on the Thursday evening before Christmas (December 19 this year, at 5:30 p.m.).
 The Cathedral Choir leads both of these services.
-The service of Advent Lessons and Carols we had during our Sunday morning services on December 2 is an Advent-focused service of six lessons and carols, while the Festival of Nine Lessons and Carols on December 20 tells the whole Christmas story.
+The service of Advent Lessons and Carols on December 8 is an Advent-focused service of six lessons and carols, while the Festival of Nine Lessons and Carols on December 19 tells the whole Christmas story.
 A recorded version of this service, sung by The Cathedral Choir, is available for purchase on CD.

 We hope you’ll join us during this Advent season to experience one (or more) of our services of Lessons and Carols!